-Enforcement actions are taken when a public water system violates a maximum contaminant level (MCL) as specified in "The State of Delaware Regulations Governing Public Drinking Water Systems" or fails to conduct proper monitoring and/or reporting (MR) for a particular contaminant.
+Enforcement actions are taken when a public water system violates a maximum contaminant level (MCL) or treatment technique (TT) as specified in "The State of Delaware Regulations Governing Public Drinking Water Systems" or fails to conduct proper monitoring and/or reporting (M/R) for a particular contaminant.
 A Notice of Violation (NOV) is the first action taken.
 This notifies the owner/operator of a public water system that there has been a violation.
 The next action taken is the issuance of a Public Notice (PN) that the owner/operator is required to mail, hand-deliver or post in a conspicuous place.
 This notifies the consumers of the water that there was a violation, what the violation was, possible related health effects and preventative measures the consumer can take until the violation is corrected.
 A Boil Water Notice is issued when a water system violates the bacteria standard and the presence of E. coli or fecal coliform is detected.
-This requires immediate notice to all consumers informing them on what actions to take to make their water safe for consumption or if they should use an alternate source such as bottled water.
+This requires immediate notice within 24 hours of being notified of the violation to all consumers informing them on what actions to take to make their water safe for consumption or if they should use an alternate source such as bottled water.